myrne/faithful/README.md

       return unless result # did iterator find a match? foundValue = values[index] # look up the value that made the iterator match found = true # remember that we found something
-    getFinalValue: -> foundValue # let promise resolve with the found value
+    getFinalValue: -> foundValue # fulfill promise with the found value
     stopEarly: -> found # stop the processing when we found something
 ```